SafetyCulture/safetyculture-exporter/docs/iauditor-exporter_report.md

       --inspection-skip-ids strings         Skip storing these inspection IDs --inspection-web-report-link string   Web report link format.
-Can be public or private (default "private") --modified-after string               Return inspections modified after this date (see readme for supported formats) --preference-id string                The report preference to apply to the document --proxy-url string                    Proxy URL for making API requests through --retry-timeout int                   Specify the time in seconds spent retrieving each report.
+Can be public or private (default "private") --modified-after string               Return inspections modified after this date (see readme for supported formats) --preference-id string                The report layout to apply to the document --proxy-url string                    Proxy URL for making API requests through --retry-timeout int                   Specify the time in seconds spent retrieving each report.
 Values greater than 60 seconds will be treated as 60 seconds. (default 15)
       --template-ids strings                Template IDs to filter inspections and schedules by (default all)